EVENT TRANSCRIPT: Refighting World War II: How the Kremlin co-opts War Memory

 Dr Jade McGlynn 12:27

-That’s a really excellent question, because as you as you’ve already referred to, the actual memory of 1941 is a tricky one.
+That’s a really excellent question, because as you as you’ve already referred to the actual memory of 1941 is, is a tricky one.
 It’s not dealt with anywhere near as prominently as the memories sort of from the success of Stalingrad, afterwards.
 I think there is a discussion of victimhood.
 I mean, there is a description of suffering, that means that we’re not talking just about victory.
-And because certainly, if we think back actually, to the propaganda that was used around the war in Ukraine, when that broke out a lot of the discussion around what the Ukrainian army in the sort of anti-terrorist operations were supposedly doing to the civilian population in the Donbass, there was heavy references, of course, to massacres by the Nazis during World War II, and to the idea of the Russian population constantly, you know, being at risk of this sort of this targeting that the Nazis had returned, or, of course, their best and in this narrative that helpers, say this sort of Ukrainian nationalists who, this is a very, this is a very complicated topic to transfer from one line, but some of who collaborated with the Nazis, I think would be would be a nice easy placement.
-And of course, that’s there’s several books that have been written on that topic.
-But yes, so that was a quiet constant refrain was this idea of the Russian population, or once again, being victimized, and of course, any of Russian, we may have perceived as anything as Russian aggression, very much the Russian media presented as this is Russia, just defending his people.
-Because we’ve seen this before, we saw this in 1941, we saw this in 1942, and we’re not going to let it happen again, which was a very powerful narrative in and of itself, and also the intensity in which it was delivered.
-So, you do see these, you do see these references to suffering, but they’re not references to losing.
-They’re just references to sort of poor Russia’s just sitting there might also be union of course, so often, ethicized is now to Russia, sitting there minding his own business, they never do any harm.
-And all of a sudden, different actors throughout history, just call him invade and victimize and I think we see this as well, more recently in some of the discussions around Russophobia, where of course, there have been sort of efforts by Putin, by Lavrov, to compare Russophobia with anti-Semitism and even you know, discussions around “okay, well, of course, the Jews suffered terribly in World War II, second only to the Russians”, lots of this sort of trying to engage in competitive victimhood, which you see a lot.
-I don’t want to single out Eastern Europe, but you do you do see, east of the continent, I think it’s fair to say, and around the memory of a World War II, which actually brings me on to another question I wanted to discuss, which is the topic of the idea of memory wars.
-So, when we have these diplomatic spats, often between Russia and Eastern European country, or Eastern Central European countries, often around World War II.
-So, there was the famous one at the end of 2019, around with Poland between the Russian Ministry of Foreign Affairs and the Polish Ministry of Foreign Affairs around who started World War II after Russia essentially claimed that Poland just sort of caused World War II.
-To what extent do you think these memories was a diversionary tactics, or a way of sort of reinforcing support at home, where it may be lacking?
+And because certainly, if we think back actually, to the propaganda that was used around the war in Ukraine, when that broke out a lot of the discussion around what the Ukrainian army in the sort of anti terrorist operations were supposedly doing to the civilian population in the Donbass, there was heavy references, of course, to massacres by the Nazis during World War Two, and to the idea of the Russian population constantly, you know, being at risk of a symbol of this sort of this targeting that the Nazis had returned, or, of course, their best and in this narrative that helpers that Banderas see, say this sort of Ukrainian nationalists who this is a very, this is a very complicated one transfer from one line, but some of you collaborated with the Nazis, I think would be would be a nice easy place.
+And of course, that’s there’s several books that could that can and have been written on that topic.
+But yes, so that was a quiet constant refrain was this idea of the Russian population, or once again, being victimized, and of course, any of any Russian, we may have perceived as anything as Russian aggression, very much the Russian media presented as this is Russia, just defending his people.
+Because we’ve seen this before we saw this in 1941.
+We saw this in 1942.
+And we’re not going to let it happen again, which was a very powerful narrative among those very powerful narrative in and of itself, and also the intensity in which it was delivered.
+So you do see these, you do see these references to suffering, but they’re not references to losing.
+They’re just references to sort of poor Russia’s just sitting there might also be union of course, so often, ethnicized is now to Russia, sitting there minding his own business, they never do any harm.
+And all of a sudden, different actors throughout history, just call him invade and, and, and victimize and I think we see this as well, more recently in some of the discussions around russophobia. where of course, there have been sort of efforts by Putin by Lavrov to compare russophobia with anti semitism and even you know, discussions around, okay, well, of course, the Jews suffered terribly in world war two second only to the Russians in lots of this sort of trying to engage in competitive victimhood, which, which you see a lot.
+I don’t want to single out Eastern Europe, but you do you do see, east of the continent, I think it’s fair to say, and around the memory of a war two, which actually brings me on to another question I wanted to discuss, which is the topic of the idea of memory wars.
+So when we have these diplomatic spats, often between Russia and Eastern European country, or Eastern Central European countries, often around World War Two.
+So there was the famous one in 2019, at the end of 2019, around with Poland between the Russian Ministry of Foreign Affairs and the Polish Ministry of Foreign Affairs around who started World War Two after Russia essentially claimed that Poland it just sort of caught caused World War Two.
+To what extent do you think these memory was a diversionary tactics, or a way of sort of re reinforcing support at home, but it may be lacking?

 Mark Galeotti 16:03